 In sickness and hopefully in health

-The high costs of health care—now estimated at an average of $11,000 a year for people 65 and older—is one reason why older couples choose to remain unmarried.
+The high costs of health care—now estimated at an average of $11,300 a year for people 65 and older—is one reason why older couples choose to remain unmarried.
 Married couples are responsible for each other’s medical bills.
-If one of you needs to go to a nursing home, the cost could easily wipe out your savings given the average yearly tab of $100,000.
+If one of you needs to go to a nursing home, the cost could easily wipe out your savings given the average yearly tab of $94,900 to $108,405.

-If you plan to apply for Medicaid as a married person to cover the cost of your long-term care, bear in mind that you and your spouse cannot have more than $126,420 of combined “countable assets.”
+If you plan to apply for Medicaid as a married person to cover the cost of your long-term care, bear in mind that you and your spouse will have to consider your combined “countable assets.”
 If, on the other hand, you applied as a single person, you would not be subject to this “marriage” limit.
 For example, you, as the Medicaid applicant, could show meager income and assets (under the Medicaid limits), and your partner could have, say, a million in the bank, and you would most likely qualify for Medicaid coverage.
 Medicaid eligibility rules are complex, so it’s important to do your homework and consult with a specialist, especially if you are contemplating marriage.

 A Social Security blanket

 When you’re at or near retirement, Social Security can play a big role in your finances.
 Make sure you’re optimizing this government benefit.
 Since Social Security can be extremely complicated, it’s best to consult with a specialist to get personalized advice for your particular situation.
 To help prepare you, here are a few things to keep in mind.